-Acting SEC Commissioner Allison Lee recently called for public comment on a series of climate and ESG related disclosures given the “soaring” interest from investors because “companies are reporting in different ways ranging from traditional SEC filings to something that looks almost like an ad brochure.”
+Acting SEC Commissioner Allison Lee called for public comment on a series of climate and ESG related disclosures in March 2021 given the “soaring” interest from investors because “companies are reporting in different ways ranging from traditional SEC filings to something that looks almost like an ad brochure.”
 With that in mind, “How can investors be confident that the information is reliable?,” she asked.
 Among the fifteen topics that the SEC is calling for input on what “quantified and measured information or metrics should be disclosed because it may be material to an investment or voting decision,” what “registrants [are] doing internally to evaluate or project climate scenarios, and what information from or about such internal evaluations should be disclosed to investors to inform investment and voting decisions.”

-Days after Acting Commission Lee’s call for public comment, SEC Commissioner Caroline A. Crenshaw asserted in a statement to the Asset Management Committee on March 19 that “investors have different thoughts about what ‘sustainability’ means and how ESG factors inform their investment decisions.”
+Days after Acting Commission Lee’s call for public comment, SEC Commissioner Caroline A. Crenshaw asserted in a statement to the Asset Management Committee that “investors have different thoughts about what ‘sustainability’ means and how ESG factors inform their investment decisions.”
 As such, “The Commission’s role is to facilitate material disclosure to investors, [b]ut to be useful to investors, disclosures need to be meaningful.
 That’s particularly true for ESG-related disclosures, as they are too often inconsistent and incomparable.”

 “What we should be working toward,” she stated, “is a clear disclosure regime that yields consistent, comparable, reliable, and understandable ESG disclosures to investors.”